Irianna/github-tutorial/README.md

 The first step in creating one's own Github account is signing up online.

 (where I will insert the first image)
-After filling this and signing up it's important to create your
+After filling this and signing up it's important to create your SSH key.
+This is used to authenticate your remote computer and allow it to authenticate the user, if necessary.

+- Go to your Github and go to Settings
+- In the user settings sidebar, click SSH and GPG keys.
+- GO to New SSH key
+- In the "Title" field, add a descriptive label for the new key.
+- Paste your key into the "Key" field.
+- Click Add SSH key.

+Ta-Dah!
+You have a new SSH key!
+Now you  can use your key to create a new repository or push an existing repository you have an SSH key.

 ## Repository Setup